w32blaster/fyzon/README.md

 # How to start the development on your computer

-Wow, you read this paragraph, that means you decided to bless this badly written code with your attention!
-Welcome, mate!
+Wow, you are reading this paragraph, that means you decided to bless this badly written code with your attention! :grin: Welcome, mate!

-To start coding, you need only *sqlite3*, *go* installed on your computer.
-Then,
+To start coding, you need only *sqlite3*, *go*, *npm* and *govendor* installed on your computer.
+Clone the code and navigate to the project folder, then:

-1) and import the database schema
+1) import the database schema

 ```
 sqlite3 db/trans.sqlite3 < db/schema.sql